-A. Abundant lightning: Abundant lightning (scattered thunderstorm coverage or greater) in conjunction with sufficiently dry fuels (fuels remain dry or critical during and immediately after a lightning event).
-Thunderstorms must have forecast areal coverage of at least 25%.
-Warnings may be issued for isolated events (<25% areal coverage) when little or no precipitation is expected to reach the ground.
+A. Abundant Lightning: Abundant lightning (scattered thunderstorm coverage or greater) in conjunction with sufficiently dry fuels (fuels remain dry or critical during and immediately after a lightning event).
+Thunderstorms usually must have forecast areal coverage of at least 25%, but exceptions can be made for issuing based on isolated thunderstorm coverage (<25%) if fuels are exceptionally dry and lightning is expected to be dry lightning (little or no precipitation reaching the ground) and, therefore, very efficient.

-The LAL for all lightning based Fire Weather Watches and Red Flag Warnings must be three (3) or greater.
+The LAL for all lightning based Fire Weather Watches and Red Flag Warnings must be three (3) or greater, except two (2) is acceptable for isolated dry thunderstorm events when fuels are deemed to be exceptionally dry.
 Forecasters should have a high degree of confidence (~50% for watch, 70% for warning) that the Red Flag event will occur.